 Also highlighted are the street stormwater drainage management strategies that apply to new development areas and major infrastructure improvements, such as new or expanded roadways.
 These strategies are acutely important in many areas of the city, and most notably the Agate Beach neighborhood, to mitigate runoff impacts such as further erosion of coastal bluffs.

-CHAPTER 5: PROJECT DEVELOPMENT AND EVALUATION
+PROJECT DEVELOPMENT AND EVALUATION (CHAPTER 5)

-Building the updated project list for this TSP involved identifying a several new projects to specifically address new community concerns and combining them with past projects from other local transportation plans including the 2012 TSP, Oregon Coast Bike Route Plan and Yaquina Bay Recreation Site Plan.
-The full list of projects is referred to as Aspirational Projects.
+Building the updated project list for this TSP involved identifying several new projects to specifically address new community concerns and combining them with past projects from other local transportation plans including the 2012 TSP, Oregon Coast Bike Route Plan and Yaquina Bay Recreation Site Plan.

-The prioritization process was applied to the Aspirational Projects to emphasize improved system efficiency and management over adding capacity.
-This included four tiers (highest, high, moderate and low).
+The prioritization process was applied to emphasize improved system efficiency and management over adding capacity.
 These priority outcomes were then compared to city goals and objectives for the transportation investments.
-As a result, the higher priority solution types that address identified needs were selected unless a lower priority solution was clearly more cost-effective or better supported the goals and objectives of the city.
 This process allows the city to maximize use of available funds, minimize impacts to the natural and built environments, and balance investments across all modes of travel.